15 Best Hair Growth Oils for Long, Healthy Hair, Tested by Editors

 How to Use a Hair Growth Oil

-It bears repeating: Hair growth begins with a healthy scalp.
+It bears repeating: hair growth begins with a healthy scalp.
 For that reason, Dr. Gohara instructs to massage hair growth oils directly into the scalp to stimulate hair at the root.
 "Once you’ve shown your scalp lots of love," she says, "you can carry the product through to the ends."

-How Often to Use Hair Oils
+How Often to Use Hair Growth Oil

-Read the instructions on the back of your hair growth oil very carefully before committing to an application routine. "[S]ome oils have you apply once a day while others are more frequent," Dr. Gohara points out.
+Read the instructions on the back of your hair growth oil very carefully before committing to an application routine.
+"Some oils have you apply once a day while others are more frequent," Dr. Gohara points out.
 She adds that it's perfectly all right to use multiple hair products at once, so long as you "couple your hair growth oils with a shampoo and conditioner routine to make sure your hair is getting as clean and nourished as possible."
 Clarifying shampoos are a perfect companion for hair growth oils, she notes.

 Still worried that adding an oil to your regimen will make your hair look greasy?
 Dr. Gohara points out that many hair growth oils are applied before showering.
 But if the oil needs to be applied in the morning, you can always wear a sleek bun or ponytail.
 Indeed, there are countless elaborate updos or quick, easy updos for a day of hair oiling.